On Selective Skepticism

 12 July, 2020 - 3 min read

 Being a permanent skeptic, naive optimist, or narrow-minded will cloud our observations.
-So what shall we do?
+So what must we do?
 Do what scientists do: strive for objectivity.
 Scientists try to describe the world as it is, not as they want it to be.
 Selective skeptics will seek to answer whys and hows questions by using method of scientific integrity.

 A sound reasoning can eliminate all prejudices by deploying selective skepticism in necessary situations.